An Angel at My Table

 An Angel at My Table is a 1990 biographical drama film directed by Jane Campion.
 The film is based on Janet Frame's three autobiographies, To the Is-Land (1982), An Angel at My Table (1984), and The Envoy from Mirror City (1984).
 The film was very well received.
-It won awards at the New Zealand Film and Television awards, the Toronto International Film Festival, and second prize at the Venice Film Festival.
+It premiered at the 47th Venice International Film Festival, where it was awarded the Grand Jury Prize, before going on to win the International Critics' Award at the Toronto International Film Festival and several awards, including Best Film, at the New Zealand Film and Television awards.

-Synopsis

-An Angel at My Table is a dramatisation of the autobiographies of New Zealand author Janet Frame.
-Originally produced as a television miniseries, the film, as with Frame's autobiographies, is divided into three sections, with the lead role played by three actresses who portray Frame at different stages of her life: Alexia Keogh (child), Karen Fergusson (teenager), and Kerry Fox (adult).
-The film follows Frame from when she grows up in a poor family, through her years in a mental institution, and into her writing years after her release.